Hodge-Laplacian of Brain Networks: Introduction

-Generally, the presence of more cycles in a network signifies a dense connection with stronger connectivity.
-The cycles in the brain network not only determines the propagation of information but also controls the feedback \cite{lind2005cycles}.
-Since the information transfer through cycles can occur in two different paths, it is sometimes interpreted as redundant connections.
-Further, it is also associated with the information diffusion and information bottleneck problems \cite{tarjan1972depth}.
-Although cycles in a network have been widely studied in graph theory, especially in path analysis, their importance in brain network analysis can be found in only few studies \cite{lee2018abnormal,lee2018abnormal,sporns2000theoretical,chung2019statistical}.
 While cycles appear naturally in networks, it is not easy to extract or enumerate them.
-The cycles are often computed using the brute-force depth-first search algorithm \cite{tarjan1972depth}.
+Cycles are often computed using brute-force depth-first search algorithms \cite{tarjan1972depth}.
 Recently, a scalable algorithm for computing the number of cycles in the network was proposed \cite{chung2019statistical}.
-The cycle or holes is usually identified by manipulating a matrix associated with the boundary operator in the persistent homology \cite{edelsbrunner2010computational,chen2010}.
-A better approach to determine cycles is by computing the eigenvectors corresponding to zero eigenvalues of higher order Laplacians \cite{muhammad2006control}, called $p$-Laplacian or Hodge Laplacian.
-The method represents the cycle as a linear combination of edges of which coefficients are proportional to their contributions to the cycle.
-This approach is essentially an extension of graph Laplacian (0-Laplacian) applied to nodes (0-simplices) to higher order simplexes \cite{chung1997spectral}.
+Cycles are usually identified by manipulating the boundary matrix in PH \cite{edelsbrunner2008persistent,chen2010}.
+A better approach to determine cycles is by computing the eigenvectors corresponding to zero eigenvalues of the Hodge Laplacian \cite{lee2014hole}.
+This approach generalizes the graph Laplacian, the 0-th Hodge Laplacian, applied to nodes (0-simplices) to higher order simplexes.
 Although these algorithms are useful to extract cycles in small networks, it is computationally not feasible to construct and manipulate higher order simplices and extract cycles for large networks.
-Ideally, we need algorithms that can capture the essence of higher order interactions and yet retain the simplicity of graph-based approaches.
-This necessitates the need for new approaches that extends the power of graph theory coherently to higher dimensions.
-We believe the Hodge Laplacian (HL) based spectral approach is the solution to this holy grail.
+Ideally, we need algorithms that can capture higher order interactions and yet retain the simplicity of graph-based approaches.

-In summary, to the best of our knowledge there is no efficient algorithm in literature to extract and enumerate cycles from brain networks.
-Recently, the Hodge theory based models have shown tremendous promise in extracting topological information of the cycles more efficiently.
-The spectral information of HL matrices embeds the simplicial homology (cycles) of the underlying network.
-To this end, we propose a new algorithm to efficiently extract 1-cycles using Hodge-Laplacian.
+We propose a new spectral method using the Hodge Laplacian that can explicitly identify the connections associated with the cycles.
+The method is further capable of localizing the connections contributing to the most discriminative cycles in networks.
+This is made possible by computing the independent cycle basis and then subsequently building a new topological inference framework that identifies the most discriminating cycles.
+For the numerical implementation, we propose an efficient new algorithm based on the birth-death decomposition of graphs \cite{songdechakraiwut2020topological}.